alejocb/rgbdtam/README.md

     rosbag play sequence.bag

 Do not move the visualizer point of view until the sequence has finished (only zoom in/out), or it will get lost otherwise.
-We are fixing this issue.
+We will fix this issue in the near future.

 There are three parameters that you have to modify (before executing a sequence) in rgbdtam/src/data.yml: